integrativesoft/lara/README.md

 **Lara** is a library for developing **web user interfaces** using C#, for either single-page-applications or multiple pages.

-* Gives you full control of the client's HTML Document Object Model (DOM) from the server in C#
-* Executes events and renders HTML on the server
-* Avoids page reloads by exchanging differentials between server and client

 >*"It is similar to server-side Blazor, but is much more lightweight and easier to install.
 For example, while any type of Blazor requires a whole SDK, Lara is just a NuGet package."* [ScientificProgrammer.net](https://scientificprogrammer.net/2019/08/18/pros-and-cons-of-blazor-for-web-development/?pagename=pros-and-cons-of-blazor)

 ## Sample application